 Undergraduate Course

-Developed in collaboration with ProChance Football, this foundation degree will help you future-proof your career.
-As a promising sportsperson and/or sports official, you are focused on your performance on the pitch and pursuing your dreams to play/officiate professionally.
-Your life off the pitch is crucial too, and it’s important to plan for your future after sport.
+Developed in collaboration with ProChance Football, this foundation degree is aimed at aspiring athletes engaged with our partner organisations across football and cycling.
+As a promising sportsperson and/or sports official, you are focused on your performance and pursuing your dreams to compete professionally / at an elite level.
+Your life outside of your sport is crucial too, and it’s important to plan your life after sport, future proofing your career.

-The blocked on-campus delivery and remote study methods have been designed to support elite/professional players and officials.
+The blocked on-campus delivery and remote study methods have been designed to support elite/professional athletes and officials.

 The course places you at the core of the programme, focusing on your personal and professional development; you’ll explore: